nessapantfoerder/power_outage_analysis/README.md

 ### Missingness Dependency

 *CLIMATE.CATEGORY and CAUSE.CATEGORY*
+- The null states that the distribution of 'CAUSE.CATEGORY' when 'CLIMATE.CATEGORY' is missing is the same as the distribution of 'CAUSE.CATEGORY' when 'CLIMATE.CATEGORY' is not missing.
+- The alternative hypothesis states that the distribution of 'CAUSE.CATEGORY' when 'CLIMATE.CATEGORY' is missing is a different distribution than 'CAUSE.CATEGORY' when 'CLIMATE.CATEGORY' is not missing.
+- Significance level of 0.05.
+- P-value is 0.336.
 - We fail to reject the null.
-- The null stated that the distribution of 'CAUSE.CATEGORY' when 'CLIMATE.CATEGORY' is missing is the same as the distribution of 'CAUSE.CATEGORY' when 'CLIMATE.CATEGORY' is not missing.
 - We conclude that the missingness in the 'CAUSE.CATEGORY' column is not dependent on 'CLIMATE.CATEGORY'.
-- Thus MCAR
+- Thus MCAR.

 <iframe src="assets/missingness-MCAR.html" width=800 height=600 frameBorder=0></iframe>

 *CLIMATE.CATEGORY and NERC.REGION*
+- The null states that the distribution of 'NERC.REGION' when 'CLIMATE.CATEGORY' is missing is the same as the distribution of 'NERC.REGION' when 'CLIMATE.CATEGORY' is not missing.
+- The alternative hypothesis states that the distribution of 'NERC.REGION' when 'CLIMATE.CATEGORY' is missing is a different distribution than 'NERC.REGION' when 'CLIMATE.CATEGORY' is not missing.
+- Significance level of 0.05.
+- P-value is 0.034.
 - We reject the null.
-- The null stated that the distribution of 'NERC.REGION' when 'CLIMATE.CATEGORY' is missing is the same as the distribution of 'NERC.REGION' when 'CLIMATE.CATEGORY' is not missing.
 - We conclude that the missingness in the 'CLIMATE.CATEGORY' column is not dependent on 'NERC.REGION'.
 - Thus MAR